IPhone: Production

 Up to the iPhone 4, all iPhones and other devices, such as iPod Touch models and iPads, were manufactured by Foxconn, based in Taiwan.
 In 2011, new CEO Tim Cook changed Apple's manufacturing strategy to diversify its supply base.
-The iPhone 4s in 2012 was the first model to be manufactured simultaneously by two stand-alone companies: Foxconn and Pegatron, the latter also based in Taiwan.
-Although Foxconn still produces more iPhones, Pegatron's orders have been slowly increased: the company made part of the iPhone 5c line in 2013, and 30% of iPhone 6 devices in 2014.
+The iPhone 4s in 2012 was the first model to be manufactured simultaneously by two standalone companies: Foxconn and Pegatron, the latter also based in Taiwan.
+Although Foxconn still produced more iPhones, Pegatron's orders gradually increased: the company made part of the iPhone 5c line in 2013, and 30% of iPhone 6 devices in 2014.
 The 6 Plus model was produced solely by Foxconn.
 In 2019, Apple investigated reports that some Foxconn managers had used rejected parts to build iPhones.
 In India, Apple pays Wistron, a Taiwan-based manufacturer with a plant near Bangalore, to assemble iPhones to sell in the region.

 In 2022, Apple announced that a portion of the iPhone 14 would be manufactured in Tamil Nadu, India, as a response to China's "zero-COVID" policy that has negatively affected global supply chains for many industries.
-Apple has stated that they plan to shift 25% of iPhone production to India by 2025.
+Apple also stated that it planned to shift 25% of iPhone production to India by 2025.

 Hardware

-Apple directly sub-contracts hardware production to external OEM companies, maintaining a high degree of control over the end product.
-The iPhone contains most of the hardware parts of a typical modern smartphone.
+Apple directly subcontracts hardware production to external OEM companies, maintaining a high degree of control over the end product.
+The iPhone contains most of the hardware components of a typical modern smartphone.
 Some hardware elements, such as 3D Touch and the Taptic Engine, are unique to the iPhone.
-The main hardware of the iPhone is the touchscreen, with current models offering screens of 4.7 inches and larger.
+The main hardware of the iPhone is the touchscreen, with current models offering screens measuring 4.7 inches or larger.
 All iPhones include a rear-facing camera; the front-facing camera dates back to the iPhone 4.
 The iPhone 7 Plus introduced multiple lenses to the rear-facing camera.
-A range of sensors are also included on the device, such as a proximity sensor, ambient light sensor, accelerometer, gyroscopic sensor, magnetometer, facial recognition sensor or fingerprint sensor (depending on the model) and barometer.
+The device also includes a range of sensors, such as a proximity sensor, ambient light sensor, accelerometer, gyroscopic sensor, magnetometer, facial recognition sensor or fingerprint sensor (depending on the model), and barometer.
 In 2022, Apple added satellite communications to the iPhone, with the release of the iPhone 14 and iPhone 14 Pro.

 Software

 Operating system

 The iPhone runs iOS.
 It is based on macOS's Darwin and many of its userland APIs, with Cocoa replaced by Cocoa Touch, and AppKit replaced by UIKit.
 The graphics stack runs on Metal, Apple's low-level graphics API.
 The iPhone comes with a set of bundled applications developed by Apple, and supports downloading third-party applications through the App Store.

-Apple provides free updates to iOS over-the-air, or through Finder and iTunes on a computer.
+Apple provides free updates to iOS over the air or through Finder and iTunes on a computer.
 Major iOS releases have historically accompanied new iPhone models.
-The most recent version is iOS 26.
+As of September 2026, the most recent iOS version is iOS 27.